-One aspect that I consider to modify is the head position as It is influenced a lot by the full gravity on the earth.
+One aspect that I consider to modify is the head position as it is influenced a lot by the full gravity on the earth.

-I the NBP assumed in the microgravity, the head is inclined of 24° with respect to the body-centred vertical reference that, as I’ll show you later, increases a lot the head weight.
+The NBP assumed in the microgravity, the head is inclined of 24° with respect to the body-centred vertical reference that, as I’ll show you later, increases a lot the head weight.

 When there is an inclination of the head forward the weight of the head increases because the arm of the mg Force, to which the head is subjected due to the force of gravity, increases.